Overview of Arkansas Retirement Tax Friendliness

 How high are sales taxes in Arkansas?

 Sales taxes in Arkansas are very high.
-In fact, when considering both state and local taxes, Arkansas has the third highest sales tax rate in the entire country.
-The average rate, including the state rate of 6.50% and the average of all local rates, is 9.43%.
+In fact, when considering both state and average local taxes, Arkansas has the third-highest sales tax rate in the entire country.
+This rate, including the state rate of 6.50% and the average of all local rates, is 9.48%.

 That does not apply to all purchases.
 Some items that are especially important to seniors are exempt, including prescription drugs and all durable medical equipment like wheel chairs or prosthetic limbs.
 Groceries are subject to a lower state sales tax of 0.125%.
 Local sales tax rates are the same.